1993 Formula One World Championship: Driver changes

 In all, only seven drivers who lined up on the grid in South Africa were with the same team they had been with the previous year: Ayrton Senna, Michael Schumacher, Jean Alesi, Johnny Herbert, Andrea de Cesaris, Aguri Suzuki and Christian Fittipaldi.

+As of 2026, the off-season is the most recent where no team retained their entire line-up from previous year.